saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - people.maxBy (Person::age)

 ### Anonymous functions
-- Used to pass function as arguments and/or return function as value
+- Used to pass function as arguments and/or return function as value.

 ### Local functions: function with in a function
 - local function allows code reuse(?).